hardwaterhacker/scandiff/README.md

 Frequency is either daily or weekly.

-Daily performs discovery using a limited set of ports and performs an nmap scan using the default nmap port list.
+Daily performs discovery using a limited set of ports and performs an nmap scan using the default nmap TCP port list.

 Weekly performs a discovery using a limited set of ports and performs an nmap scan using the full TCP port range and a limited set of UDP ports defined in the script.

 PARAMETER basename<br>
 The basename parameter specifies the base name used for all output files.
-If basename is not provided, the basename defaults to MM-DD-YYYY.
-NOTE: this will cause ndiff to falsely determine no previous nmap results exist, thus the specification of a basename is recommended.

 PARAMETER targets<br>
 This is the host or hosts to be scanned using the nmap-style host declaration,